microsoftgraph/microsoft-graph-docs-contrib/concepts/integration-patterns-overview.md

 ![A diagram that lists integration patterns, the associated architectural components for each, and types of solutions](./images/integrationoptions.png)

 The wide range of integration options can make it difficult to choose the best option for your needs.
-We recommend that you start with a business scenario and identify your functional and non-functional requirements.
+We recommend that you start with a business scenario and identify your functional and nonfunctional requirements.
 Then you can select an integration option based on those requirements.

 ![Diagram of the analysis flow which starts with a business scenario, then the definition of architecture requirements, and then the selection of an integration option](./images/scenariorequirementssolution.png)